tangrams/cartography-docs/icons.md

 Reuses the same sprites as Refill.

 ## Sprites

-Sprite names are generally paired with the `kind` values from Tilezen, the open-source project that powers Mapzen vector tiles.
-There are some exceptions for road shields which are generally sourced from the `network` values, and user experience assets which are prefixed with `ux-`.

 sprite | Bubble Wrap | Walkabout | Tron | Refill | Cinnabar | Zinc
 :----- | :---------: | :-------: | :--: | :----: | :------: | :--: